-In the previous unit, you have learnt about the origin and development of the travel and tour operations and now it is clear that a travel agency works as a retailer (travel agent) as well as a wholesaler.
+In the previous unit, you have learnt about the origin and development of the travel and tour operations and now it is clear that a travel agency works as retailer (travel agent) as well as wholesaler.
 In fact, due to the structure of the tourism industry, a Travel intermediary (travel agency or tour operator) performs multiple functions.
-In this unit, we will understand the meaning, concept and functions of travel intermediaries and their role in hospitality management.
+In this unit, we will understand the meaning,

+Travel Agency Management and Tour Operations MTTM-04 concept and functions of travel intermediaries and their role in hospitality management.

-2.2 Tourism and Hospitality Industry- An Overview:
+2.2 Tourism and Hospitality Industry- an Overview: